18TBurnett/Process-Data-Group-Project/README.txt

  - Made graphs for temp
  - Ideal parameter for temp ~ 770 C
  - Altered parameters for pressure and flow for run 2
+ - Calculated new run time using homework equations